20 Meal Prep Hacks That Can Reap Some Serious Nutrition Benefits

 Embrace the power of cooked tomatoes

 While there’s nothing like a summer treat—a platter of fresh tomatoes, mozzarella, and basil, for example—cooked tomatoes pack a bigger health benefit.
 “Heating tomatoes increases the lycopene, a powerful antioxidant in tomatoes, that’s available for the body to absorb,” says Lindsey Janeiro, a registered dietitian in Sarasota, Florida.
-In fact, a recent study showed that when tomatoes were cooked for 30 minutes, their lycopene content increased by more than 164 percent.
-These summer foods also pack a healthy punch.
+(These summer foods also pack a healthy punch.)

 Fruits deserve to be grilled